 The Hunting Airedale

-Years of hard work and perseverance by the ATCA paid off in July of 2009 when Airedales took their place on the AKC list of breeds recognized as gun dogs, eligible to earn AKC Hunting Test Titles.
-With this one decision by the AKC, a whole new world opened for Airedales.
-Today there are many training and testing opportunities open to Airedales that are available throughout every region of the country.
+Years of hard work and perseverance by many ATCA members paid off in July of 2009, when Airedales became eligible to earn AKC Hunting Test titles through their upland hunt tests for Spaniels program.
+With this one decision by the AKC to include our breed, a whole new world opened for Airedales as they instantly became recognized by the entire hunting public as legitimate gun dogs!
+Today there are many training and testing opportunities open to Airedales that were not available prior to 2009.

 The ATCA Hunting and Field Committee is a group of breeders, hunters and hunt testers who are committed to preserving and promoting the Airedale Terrier’s hunting abilities.
-We also mentor people new to training an Airedale for hunting by providing information about spaniel clubs, professional trainers, recommended training books and anything else Airedale.
+We promote the breed through continued involvement in Pheasants Forever’s National Pheasant Fest where we operate an Airedale Terrier information booth, and by running our own dogs and encouraging others to run in AKC hunt tests.
+We also mentor people new to training an Airedale for hunting by providing information about spaniel clubs, retriever clubs, professional trainers, recommended training books and anything else Airedale as needed.

 For information on any of these events look for the link below or contact Scott Lichty, Hunting and Field Committee Chair. email@example.com